travelist/angular2-fontawesome/README.md

 ```

-If our application is build using [angular-cli](https://github.com/angular/angular-cli), the configuration is something like following:
+If our application is build with [**angular-cli**](https://github.com/angular/angular-cli), the configuration is something like following:

 ```javascript
 // src/system-config.ts